TeamMood/teammood.github.com/_drafts/team-morale-only-one-way-listening-before-improving.md

 ---
 title: 'Team Morale, Only One Way: Listening Before Improving'
-date: 2019-12-03 00:00:00
+date: 2019-12-03 11:00:00
 layout: post
 image: /uploads/team-morale-listening-teammood.jpg
 excerpt: >-
-  An information radiator can be beneficial for your organization.
-Discover how to exploit its data in a Scrum team.
+  Team morale is crucial in terms of productivity and retention.
+Learn how to measure it and leverage it.
-keywords: 'information radiator, Agile, scrum'
+keywords: team morale
 canonical_url:
 ---